 Speed is crucial for the success of an eCommerce site.
 It not only improves customer experience, but it directly impacts conversions and sales.

-In this guide, we will show you how to easily speed up your eCommerce store to improve performance and conversions.
+This comprehensive guide draws on our extensive experience to show you how to easily speed up your eCommerce store to improve performance and conversions.

 Why Speed Matters for Your eCommerce Store